 Museum Education Practicum

 The Museum Education Practicum provides an in-depth look at museum education from the guidance of the Studio Museum’s knowledgeable educators.
-This course is designed to provide emerging museum and arts educators with an intensive training program.

 Program Description